retainful/woocommerce/readme.txt

 **Insights and Analytics**

 The Retainful Dashboard shows you the conversions in real-time and know how much money you made through repeat purchases using Retainful coupons.
-See how many have opened the transactional emails and more.
+See who have opened the cart recovery emails and the total revenue recovered from lost your carts.

 ==Support==